jac459/metadriver/TUTORIALS.md

-## Tutorial : Creating your own devices
+## Tutorial: Creating your own devices

 Note: you should have a basic understanding of JSON.
 JSON is an extremly simple file format, with an "Attribute" : "Value" concept.
 This tutorial will not explain JSON as such but you shouldn't be affraid of it, JSON really is very simple.